ibrahimtuna/note-taker/README.md

 ## Running on real device
 - You may check this link for running application into real device.
 [Running On Device](https://reactnative.dev/docs/running-on-device)

 ## Notes
-- I used RN-0.71.X at project because the microsoft documentation says its currently most stable version for MacOS. [link](https://microsoft.github.io/react-native-windows/docs/rnm-getting-started)
+- The motivation of using React Native 0.71.X in that project is, the Microsoft documentation says its the most stable version for MacOS development for now. [link](https://microsoft.github.io/react-native-windows/docs/rnm-getting-started)
 - Tests are not completed.

 ## Prerequisites